bacalhau-project/Contributor-Programme/README.md

-# Contributor-Programme
+# Expanso Contributor Programme
-Information and links on how to get involved in the Expanso Contributor Programme
+Information and links on how to get involved in the Expanso Contributor Programme.

 ## What is the Expanso Contributor Programme?